 Breastfeeding education for increased breastfeeding duration

 WHO recommends that infants should be exclusively breastfed for the first six months of life to achieve optimal growth, development and health.
-Thereafter, infants should receive nutritionally adequate and safe complementary foods, while continuing to breastfeed for up to two years or more.
+Thereafter, to meet their evolving nutritional requirements, infants should receive nutritionally adequate and safe complementary foods, while continuing to breastfeed for up to two years or beyond.

 Evidence suggests that educational interventions during pregnancy (e.g. peer counselling, lactation consultation or formal breastfeeding education) may increase the duration of breastfeeding, however further research is needed before specific recommendations can be made.